Robbie Grossman Preview, Player Props: Rangers vs. Blue Jays

 Robbie Grossman At The Plate

-- Grossman has 23 doubles, a triple, eight home runs and 45 walks while batting .232.
+- Grossman is hitting .236 with 23 doubles, a triple, eight home runs and 45 walks.

-- In 56.6% of his 99 games this season, Grossman has picked up at least one hit.
-He's also had 14 multi-hit games.

-- In 26.3% of his games this year, Grossman has notched at least one RBI.
-In 11 of those games (11.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- Grossman has driven in a run in 27 games this year (27.0%), including 11 games with more than one RBI (11.0%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.